robert-hh/SH1106/readme.md

 I added a few functions and changed the existing ones so it matches better my needs for a project.

-A modified version of this drvier compatible with [nano-gui widget library](https://github.com/peterhinch/micropython-nano-gui) is hosted in that project.
+A modified version of this driver compatible with [nano-gui widget library](https://github.com/peterhinch/micropython-nano-gui) is hosted in that project.

 ## Features